SteveLauC/Notes/database/CMU15-445-2022-fall/letcure8_B+Tree_indexes.md

     > node.
 In other words, this tree grows from bottom up.
 (The depth of a B+TREE
     > gets increased when the root node is split)

-5. Deletion a entry in a B+TREE
+5. Deletion in a B+TREE
    1. Find the leaf node `L` that contains this entry
    2. Remove the entry
       1. If `L` is at least half full, done.